-Wine labels can be as complex as the contents inside.
-In addition to looking good, they must provide a lot of information.
+Wine labels can be as complex as the contents inside their containers.
+In addition to looking good, these labels must provide a lot of information for both intrigued customers and government entities.
 There is a lot to know about a bottle of wine, and it’s the label’s job to communicate that to the consumer.

 Who made the wine?
 The maker’s branding will usually appear at the top or bottom of the label (like many French wine labels).

 What’s the name for this specific wine?
 While not mandatory, it’s not uncommon for wine labels to feature a secondary name to differentiate separate brands within the same winery.

 When were the grapes harvested?
 This information, while not mandatory, is common among wine labels as it speaks to the quality of the bottle’s contents, especially if you’re up on your vintage variations.

 As you may have guessed, what kind of wine is in your bottle?
 This is where the grape or varietal type is communicated, e.g., Sauvignon Blanc, Pinot Noir, etc. It’s required for wines to list a type on the label.
 In addition, wines that call out a specific varietal name must derive at least 75 percent of the product from the specified grape.
 Otherwise, the label should have a generic name like “red wine” or something similar.

 Where was the wine made?
 The region of origin breaks down in a few different ways, and there are rules that apply to listing geographic information on wine labels.
 If a state or county is named, it is federal law that at least 75 percent of the grapes used in production come from said location.
 If an AVA is cited (an American viticultural area, e.g., Napa Valley), the law states that at least 85 percent of the grapes must come from said area.
 Certain states also have their own regional laws.
 For example, California law mandates that 100 percent of the grapes must come from California if the state is named on the bottle.